kirame09/sparkpost-api-documentation/services/inbound-domains.md

+title: Inbound Domains
+description: Manage inbound domains, which enable you to customize the address to which inbound messages are sent.

 # Group Inbound Domains

 Specifying an inbound domain enables you to customize the address to which inbound messages are sent.